zlindacz/RegistryCare/README.md

 The organization can edit their info any time by accessing their profile via the link on the top-right corner of the header, to the left of the logout link.
 The user has to be logged in to see this link.

 ![profile basic info](app/assets/images/readme/profile_basic.png)
-Fig 13.
+Fig 12.
 Change information

 ![profile photo](app/assets/images/readme/profile_photo.png)
-Fig 14.
+Fig 13.
 Change profile photo

 Category and Items selections are pre-selected based on current information.